Sibiu Travel Guide: Top Things to Do & Places to Visit

 As a side note - I hate going into a new city in these large squares filled with beautiful, imposing buildings - and not knowing anything about them or what they represent!
 Don't you?

-The Small Square on the other hand was where the second-next tier of influential and rich people lived, and where guilds and groups would meet.
-Where delegations passing the city walls and the Lower Town would be welcomed.
+The Small Square on the other hand, was where the second-next tier of influential and rich people lived, and where guilds and groups would meet.
+This is where official delegations passing the city walls and the Lower Town would be welcomed.
 Now it's filled with many restaurants, cafes and small shops.

 The Brukenthal National Museum is hosted in the palace built by baron Samuel von Brukenthal, a governor of Transylvania when the region was part of the Habsburg Empire.

-He had a taste for fine art, culture and education and was also the wealthiest.
+He had a taste for fine art, culture, and education and was also the wealthiest.
 So obviously he had the most beautiful house in the entire city!
-But more than that, he had a significant contribution to the development of Sibiu supporting many cultural and education initiatives.
+But more than that, he made a significant contribution to the development of Sibiu supporting many cultural and educational initiatives.

 Brukenthal Museum can be visited on your own or on a guided tour.
 It opened in 1817 making it the oldest museum in Romania!